21 genera

 Flowers: June-August

-Distribution: Occurring in southeastern Washington; Washington to northeast California and northern Nevada, east to Idaho.
+Distribution: Occurring east of the Cascades crest in southeastern Washington; southeastern Washington to northeast California, east to Idaho and northern Nevada.

 Habitat: Dry sagebrush to ponderosa or lodgepole pine forests